algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 > **Fix and Tips:** If you meet some problems, please check you installed _MongoDB_ and _uwsgi-plugin-python_.
 Check errors during the installation process.
 Try to remove any _*.pyc_ in the current folder.
 Try to logout and login to see if that's not a problem of paths updating.

-> **Note:** It exists many parameters to configure and optimize uWSGI; please see: `uWSGI project <http://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html`_
+> **Note:** It exists many parameters to configure and optimize uWSGI; please see: [uWSGI project](http://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html).

 ### Use pre built scripts

-The project repository includes a sample / default application start script: ``bin/run.sh``.
+The project repository includes a sample / default application start script: `bin/run.sh`.
 This script includes an uWSGI default command line that starts the backend and make it listen on all interfaces, port 5000.

 From the project home directory:

 ```bash
 ./bin/run.sh
 ```

 # Alignak Backend modules